 - The program must have a stated process for evaluation of ongoing sufficiency of supervisor resources. - The program must demonstrate there are sufficient and effective linking mechanisms with feedback loops, such as regular coordination, meetings, and/or communication, connecting and involving all supervisors in the achievement of expected and actual achievement of Student Learning Outcomes within the program.

 The program meets the requirements of this Key Element.
-The program provided evidence of supervisors' sufficiency.
+The program provided evidence of mechanisms to assure sufficiency of supervisors.

 STANDARD IV: CURRICULUM

 Key Element IV-A: Curriculum and Teaching/Learning Practices

 The program must provide: